SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/function_recap.md

     sum(10, 20); /// result: 30
     ```

-    We've passed 10 as value of variable 'a' and 20 as value of variable 'b'.
+    We've passed 10 as value of variable 'a' and 20 in place of variable 'b'.

+5. **Six sections of C++ a program**:
+    - Link section: header files or imports of various library.
+    - Documentation section: Stay above link section as manual of the program file.
+    - Definition section

+        ```
+        #define MAX 1e6
+        ```

+    - **Global declaration section**: The global scope refers to the area within a program that is outside and above the scope of the main function or any other function.
+The lifetime of global instance like variable, or declarations are validate until the program terminates.

+    ```
+    # include <bits/stdc++.h>
+    using namespace std;

+    /*Global section*/

+    /// declaration of boolean array
+    bool arr[1e7];

+    /// declaration of global variable
+    const int MAX = 1e6;

+    int main()
+    {
+        return 0;
+    }
+    ```

 ## <p align="center"><b>I/O classification</b></p>